 Name, Mission and Purpose

 Section 1.
+Name.
 This Section shall be known as the Judicial Section of the State Bar of Texas.

 Section 2.
-The purpose of this Section shall be to promote the objectives of the State Bar of Texas within the particular field designated by the name of the Section, and to that end to take such action as may be appropriate thereto subject to the Bylaws of this Section and the
+Purpose.
+The purpose of this Section shall be to promote the objectives of the Judiciary and the State Bar of Texas,, and to take such action as may be appropriate to accomplish this,, subject to the Bylaws of this Section,the State Bar Act, State Bar Rules and State Bar Board Policy Manual.

-jjj
+Section 3.
+Mission Statement.
+The Judicial Section of the State Bar of Texas advances the interests of the Texas judiciary, works to improve the quality of justice in Texas, examines issues affecting the judicial system, fosters public education about the judicial system and matters of concern to the judiciary, promotes dialogue and collaboration among judges, and provides a forum to discuss matters of concern to judges.

 ARTICLE II